Update March 13, 2026

 Conclusion

-The new EPC NR requirement brings several practical nuances.
-Owners and business right-holders of non-residential buildings larger than 1,000 sq. ft. must take this into account.
-For sales or rentals, an EPC NR is always mandatory, regardless of area.
+The new EPC NR requirement brings several practical nuances involved.
+Owners and business right holders of non-residential buildings larger than 500 m² must take this into account.

 When in doubt, it is recommended to consult an energy expert.